Casualty Insurance

 State of the market : No

-Date : Sep 20, 2016, 04:00 AM
+Date : Jun 30, 2025, 04:00 AM

-P&I insurance is liability coverage for vessel owners.
-The primary providers of P&I insurance for oceangoing vessels are “Clubs”, mostly overseas-based assessable mutual associations controlled by the vessel owners they insure.
-Clubs can assess members for additional premium if the original premium is insufficient to pay the Club’s losses and expenses for a coverage period.
+The primary providers of P&I insurance for oceangoing vessels are so-called “Clubs,” mostly overseas based assessable mutual associations controlled by the vessel owners they insure.
+The Clubs can assess members for additional premium if the original premium is insufficient to pay the Club’s losses and expenses for a coverage period.
 Most of the Clubs are based in London.
 In the U.S., conventional insurance companies write P&I insurance mainly on inland and coastal waters.

-P&I is subject to many exclusions and special conditions.
-P&I Clubs do not use a standardized form of policy.
-Each Club has its own “Club Rules”.
-The domestic U.S. conventional P&I market mostly uses forms called SP-23, SP-38, and American Institute of Marine Underwriters (AIMU) clauses.
+P&I insurance is liability coverage for vessel owners, subject to many exclusions and special conditions.
+The P&I Clubs do not use a standardized form of policy.
+Each Club has its own “Club Rules.”
+The domestic U.S. conventional P&I market mostly uses forms called SP-23, SP-38 and the AIMU (American Institute of Marine Underwriters) clauses.

 The most significant and costly exposure covered by P&I insurance is liability for loss of life, injury or illness, particularly the injury or death of crewmembers.
 P&I insurers cover their Assureds with very high limits of liability.
 The need for these high limits was the original motivating factor for the formation of the Clubs.

-Why do we see instances where the P&I insurer declines defense and indemnity in cases involving injuries to crewmembers?
+What about instances where the P&I insurer declines defense and indemnity in cases involving injuries to crewmembers?

 The injury occurred while the plaintiff was operating a land-based crane.
 The crane toppled over for reasons that were never identified.
-Liability for negligence was assigned to the defendant under the tort doctrine of res ipsa loquitor – something obviously went wrong and someone had to have been negligent.
+Liability for negligence was assigned to the defendant under the tort doctrine of res ipsa loquitor; something obviously went wrong, and someone had to have been negligent.

-The jury at trial in federal district court found that this ship repair worker met seaman status as a member of the crew of the employer’s vessels, and this finding was affirmed by the federal Fifth Circuit Court of Appeals.
-This decision represents a broad interpretation of the phrase, “master or member of a crew of any vessel”, which is the definition, taken from language in the Longshore and Harbor Workers’ Compensation Act, used for “seaman”.
+The federal district court jury found that this ship repair worker met seaman status as a member of the crew of the employer’s vessels, and this finding was affirmed by the federal Fifth Circuit Court of Appeals.

-One of the (unintended) consequences of this decision resulted when the employer’s P&I insurance carrier declined to provide defense and indemnity based on the language of the policy.
+One of the (unintended) consequences of this decision resulted when the employer’s P & I insurance carrier declined to provide defense and indemnity based on the language of the policy.

-“Subject to all exclusions and other terms of its Policy, the Underwriters agree to indemnify the Assured for any sums which the Assured, as owner of the vessel, shall have become liable to pay, and shall have paid, in respect of any casualty or occurrence during the currency of the Policy, but only in consequence of any other matters set forth hereunder ….”
+The indemnity provision at issue: “Subject to all exclusions and other terms of its Policy, the Underwriters agree to indemnify the Assured for any sums which the Assured, as owner of the vessel, shall have become liable to pay, and shall have paid, in respect of any casualty or occurrence during the currency of the Policy, but only in consequence of any other matters set forth hereunder ….”

 When the employer sued the insurance carrier to enforce its coverage, summary judgment was granted to the insurance carrier.
-The court found no coverage under the P&I policy, as there was no causal connection between the “owner of the vessel” and the land-based accident.
-The court found that the “as owner of the vessel” and the “any casualty or occurrence” language must be read together.
+The court found no coverage under the P&I Policy, as there was no causal connection between the “owner of the vessel” and the land based accident.
+The Court found that the “as owner of the vessel” and the “any casualty or occurrence” language must be read together.
 There must be some causal operational relationship between the vessel and the injury or there is no P&I coverage.

 Tags :